donSchoe/ags-parser/README.md

 `$ ruby pts_chain.rb [block=35450]`

 To create a CSV file:

 `$ ruby btc_chain.rb [block=276970] > btc_ags.csv &`

 `$ ruby pts_chain.rb [block=35450] > pts_ags.csv &`

 Note: This script runs in an infinite while-loop and parses the transactions in real time.
 Run it from within a screen session or similar to enable continuos blockchain parsing, e.g. for HTTP output.

+Afterwards you can use the AGS-script to generate a JSON array of balances.

+To output the transactions to STDOUT:

+`$ ruby ags_balances.rb`

+To create a JSON file:

+`$ ruby ags_balances.rb > ags_balances.json`

+This script only needs updating once a day.

 Contact